Joseph Aitken (Proofreader)

 Li Chua was born in Malaysia and her family left for colder pastures in Canada at the age of two, where she remains to this day.
 She is fluent in both French and English, and hopes to master more.
 She loves words, food, wandering in glittering cities far from home, and books, more than what the shelf space at home can contain.

-Jane Crowley (Associate Editor)
+Jane Crowley (Editor-in-Chief)

 Jane Crowley is deeply enthusiastic about tea, being in and around water, and things with wings (mechanical or avian).
 By day she is a marketer for a UK university.
 By night she writes poetry and other miscellaneous fragments that occasionally find a home and get published.